210 Civilians Killed In 24 Days Of Somaliland Clashes - UrduPoint

 The fighting has caused widespread damage across the town, including to its electricity and water supply, said Ismail.

-"715 homes were destroyed and 16,000 businesses closed, the water was cut and the troops forcibly stormed the... electricity company which provided light to the town", he said.
+"715 homes were destroyed and 16,000 businesses closed, the water was cut and the troops forcibly stormed the.

 According to a UN statement released last month, more than 185,000 people have been displaced by the violence, including over 60,000 civilians who have fled to Ethiopia's Somali region.